michaelfedell/instacart/README.md

 ## Getting Started

+Although you should be able to run this project in development without any fuss, few configurations are required in order to interface with production resources.

+Data can be optionally uploaded to/downloaded from an S3 bucket.
+This will require you to have installed and configured the AWS CLI tools.
+[More information can be found here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)

+Additionally, the application can interface with a cloud database instead of a local, SQLite database.
+This will also require that you have a valid AWS account and a configured RDS instance, with environment variables set for MYSQL_HOST, MYSQL_USER, MYSQL_PASSWORD, MYSQL_HOST, and MYSQL_PORT.

 In this phase of the project, all raw data exist in CSV's as downloaded from Instacart [as linked below](##DataLinks).
 In order to get up and running yourself, you will need to download these large files into `./data/external/` along with several other setup steps required before running the application.

 Luckily for you, all this can be easily automated using the included Makefile